robcalcroft/opsview-adverts/README.md

 ```
 {
   // True for global enable, false for global disable
-  adverts_status: Boolean,
+  advertsStatus: Boolean,
+  currentAdvertName: '',
-  // This could be empty, even if adverts_status is true
+  // This could be empty, even if advertsStatus is true
   adverts: [
     {
       // The name of the advert campaign
-      advertName: String,
+      name: String,
       // The versions of Opsview to target this advert to
       // ['5.3.0', '5.2.1'] | 'all'
       targetVersion: Array | String,